MarkCarson777/utilities/custom-hooks/src/hooks/useArray/README.md

         export default Example;

 In this example, the useArray hook is used to manage an array state.
-Elements are added to the array using the push function, filtered using the filter function, updated using the update function, removed using the remove function, and cleared using the clear function.
+Elements are added to the array using the push function, filtered using the filter function, updated using the update function, removed using the remove function, cleared using the clear function and merged using the merge function.
 The resulting array is rendered as a list in the component.